 Astrocytomas are common in children, as they are in adults.
 But they are less likely to be cancer.
 These are other common primary brain tumors in children:

 A tumor's grade is determined by looking at cells from the tumor under a microscope.
-Tumor grading is important because it is one factor that helps doctors decide how to treat a tumor.
+Tumor grading is important because it's 1 factor that helps healthcare providers decide how to treat a tumor.

-Here is more specific information on tumor grades:
+Here is more on tumor grades:

 Grade I. These tumors are slow growing and don't spread into nearby tissue.
 They may be considered benign (not cancer).
 They can often be cured with surgery, and they rarely come back.